oskariorg/oskari-docs/md/documentation/backend/searchchannels.md

     actionhandler.GetSearchResult.channels=MyChannel, OPENSTREETMAP_CHANNEL

+## More examples

-There is an example search channel for OpenStreetMap available in the file `servlet-map/src/main/java/fi/nls/oskari/search/OpenStreetMapSearchService.java`.
-Notice that when returning results the location should be in the same projection as specified in the criteria.
+There is an example search channel for OpenStreetMap available in the file `servlet-map/src/main/java/fi/nls/oskari/search/OpenStreetMapSearchService.java` and several more in service-search-nls.

+Notice that when returning results the location should be in the same projection as specified in the criteria!

 ## Things to improve (TODO)